csinva/csinva.github.io/_notes/ai/decisions_rl.md

 Some notes on decision theory based on Berkeley's CS 188 course and  "Artificial Intelligence" Russel & Norvig 3rd Edition

+# neuroscience

+- [Means–ends analysis](https://en.wikipedia.org/wiki/Means%E2%80%93ends_analysis) - for planning subgoals, use the distance-to-the-goal as a continuous reward signal (and basically do greedy search with backtracking)

 # game trees - R&N 5.2-5.5

 - like search (adversarial search)